 The main premise is this: a group of pre-teen children live in a country house together, all orphans looked after by a woman known as Mom.
 Soon enough, a revelation takes place and the children discover they aren’t being cared for, but rather reared for their meat.

 It’s reminiscent of the Kazuo Ishiguro novel Never Let Me Go, but it also builds so much more from here on, with twists you’ll never see coming.

 Most of the manga mentioned here have great anime adaptations, and if you’d rather watch than read them, you can.

 The Promised Neverland is also currently being adapted into an anime, but season one lacked a lot of the finesse of the manga, with unimaginative direction and animation that took a lot away from the horror that the manga manages to portray.

 So, in this particular case, I definitely recommend the manga over the anime.

-More manga like The Promised Neverland: Made in Abyss, Mob Psycho 100, Tokyo Ghoul
+More manga like The Promised Neverland: Made in Abyss, Mob Psycho 100, Spy x Family

 Manga recommendations, just like anything else, are tough.
 You don’t want to miss something, but you also don’t want to overwhelm newcomers.
 So, there are, of course, a lot of manga missing here that I wanted to mention (hence including the “more manga like” suggestions beneath each primary choice.

 Here are a few more personal favourites and overall great manga to check out when you first start reading manga: